 - offers a description of prior accommodations, mitigating measures, therapeutic interventions and compliance

-- recommends a complete description of the desired accommodation or modification and discussion of why this is necessary (including why the student’s needs cannot be met without this accommodation or modification and the consequences of not receiving it)
+- recommends a complete description of the desired accommodation and discussion of why it is necessary, including why the student’s needs cannot be met without the accommodation and the consequences of not receiving it

 - is recent enough to assess the current impact and functional limitations posed in a college setting

 OAR will review and consider all types of documentation submitted.
 Types of documentation that may be helpful include, but are not limited to, the following:

 - Educational, psychological evaluations (e.g., psycho-educational or neuropsychological evaluation)

 - Letters created by healthcare providers on professional letterhead.
 Please note: while Stonehill's Counseling Services assists students with referrals to providers for matters impacting behavioral and emotional health, it does not provide documentation to support requests for accommodations.
 Counseling Services General Information

 - Documents that reflect accommodation history, such as an Individual Education Program (IEP), Section 504 Plan